Find Affordable College Courses

 Emmitsburg, MD

-Mount St Mary’s University came in at #9 in this year’s edition of the Most Popular Online Education Schools in Maryland ranking.
+Mount St Mary’s University ranked #9 on this year’s Most Popular Online Education Schools in Maryland list.
 The Mount is a small private not-for-profit school located in the fringe town of Emmitsburg.

 While working on their degree, education majors at The Mount accumulate an average of around $24,616 in student debt.